Why Is The Yorkshire Property Market Performing So Well?

 It’s time for the current space race between Branson and Bezos to step aside.
 Yorkshire has its own property rocket, which has recently hit new heights in the stratosphere.
 The relentless pace in the market has been nothing short of remarkable and has propelled us to these previously unseen levels.
 Many have been caught out by surprise and of course, the usual Doomsday merchants have been pedalling their stories of some apocalyptic crisis due to a perceived bubble being created.
 However they’re wrong.
 This is the new market, a new benchmark if you will and it’s here to stay – which can be both good and bad depending on what side of the fence you are on.
-Well why do I feel this is the case and what is underpinning our new found success?
+Well why do I feel this is the case, why is the Yorkshire property market performing so well and what is underpinning our new found success?

 Many revert back to The Chancellor’s stamp duty break.
 Whilst this undoubtedly put the Yorkshire property rocket into instantaneous warp speed, it wasn’t and isn’t the only factor in our incredible success.
 Pre SDLT break, our local property market was already performing strongly and post lockdown, it was straight back in to action.
 Many asked the Chancellor not to proceed with his idea as it would create problems down the line, like the cliff-edge panic when it came to an end.
 However he proceed and nitro-glycerine was poured into the engine.
 What proceeded, was a time of brutal unrelenting pace in the market.
 Whilst the tax break has come to an end, the market has continued on this upward trajectory.